What are the Different Types of Building Foundations

 The word caisson means box or case.
 It is a type of deep foundation with high capacity cast-in-situ.
 It works the same as a pile foundation.

-It is built on the ground containing boulders which cause an obstruction during the penetration of piles.
+It is built on the ground containing boulders which obstruct the penetration of piles.

 It can bear load greater than a pile foundation.
 It is built on ground where the hard rock strata are 20 to 300 feet below the ground level.